 During the Civil War, the various Confederate States issued their own banknotes to circulate alongside Confederate currency.
 Obsolete currency is some of the most attractive and historically interesting currency produced in this nation.
 Add some to your collection!

 PROOF, Newton, The Sussex Bank.
 Has the typical hole punch cancellations.
 Pedigree to the American Bank Note archives.

 PROOF, Newton, The Sussex Bank.
 Has the typical hole punch cancellations.
 PCGS uses the apparent term for small repaired tears.
 Pedigree to the American Bank Note archives.

 Cincinnati Post Notes.
 Uncut sheet of 4 notes. $1, $2, $3, $5 notes.

 $1 4 note uncut sheet, Bank of Montgomery County, Norristown, Pennsylvania.
 A truly scarce and magnificent sheet that could be the centerpiece of your collection.
-A great Civil War era vignette featuring the County Courthouse center surrounded by 3 Yankee Generals and a Colonel with the bust of George Washington bottom center.
+A great Civil War era vignette featuring the Original Bank center surrounded by 3 Yankee Generals and a Colonel with the bust of George Washington bottom center.